SeleniumHQ/docker-selenium/README.md

 The other upstream images are not yet supported for multi-arch, but you can try and build them yourself.

-> NOTE: Google does not build Chrome for ARM.
+> NOTE: Google does not build Chrome for ARM on Linux.
 Instead, we use Chromium ARM.

 ## Building the ARM Images